 February is linked to the heart thanks to Valentine’s Day, but it is also American Heart Month.
 This national awareness month encourages us to commit to a healthy lifestyle and make small changes that can lead to a lifetime of a healthy, strong heart.
 Here are a few things you should consider to prevent heart disease:

 - You are What You Eat

 While your taste buds may not appreciate leafy greens, fruits, and vegetables, your body seeks them out.
 Foods low in saturated fat, trans fat, and sodium are beneficial for your heart and blood vessels.
 Foods rich in omega-3 oils such as fish, nuts, and legumes help fight high cholesterol.
 Try avoiding meats several days a week too.
 Low fat or non-fat dairy products and skinless chicken help us avoid unnecessary fat and salt in the diet.
 Of course, limit the sugary foods and soft drinks as much as possible.
 Sugar can lead to weight gain, stress on the joints, pain, and inflammation.
+Too much sugar can also lead to undesirable dental problems that will require attention from a Dentist La Habra.
 Remember, the foods you eat can certainly contribute to how you feel.
 Also remember gum disease can be a lead to heart disease also, if you’re suffering from gum disease, look into a gum disease treatment expert to see what options you have regarding treatment.

 - Get Moving

 While you don’t have to work out every day, walking a few times a week and doing some extra high aerobic exercises like running, biking, or swimming can make your heart stronger.
 It also helps control inflammation which leads to heart disease, and pain.
 They call it cardio for a reason!